 Her training as a massage therapist, herbalist and counsellor have all contributed to her understanding of the various factors that contribute to our wellbeing.

 Karen teaches in Newcastle, leads yoga retreats and presents yoga and meditation workshops throughout Australia.
 Karen teaches the Applied Yoga Anatomy & Physiology module.

 EXPERTISE: Asana, Pre & Post Natal Yoga

-Katie is also a qualified massage therapist (ITEC), Infant massage educator (MA), doula (Optimum birth) and has done trainings in Children's Yoga (Zenergy Yoga) is a qualified Laughter Yoga Teacher and has studied Yin 1 and Yin 2 with Sarah Manning.
+Katie is also a qualified massage therapist (ITEC), Infant massage educator (IMA), doula (Optimum birth) and has done trainings in Children's Yoga (Zenergy Yoga) is a qualified Laughter Yoga Teacher and has studied Yin 1, Yin 2 and Yin 3 with Sarah Manning.
 She has also produced three DVDs, two CDs and an online yoga and massage program for the Huggies website, and is also the author of: Mother Me – a mum's guide to balance, wellbeing and harmony.

 Liz completed her Yoga teacher training in 2003 and instructs in her studio at Pymble, on the Upper North Shore of Sydney.
 Liz lectured for the IYTA Teacher Training course (2008-2013) teaching Asana and class planning and believes very much in sharing knowledge, providing honest and loving encouragement to students by mentoring and helping them to grow and develop their own yoga journey.